codemagic-ci-cd/codemagic-docs/content/yaml-running-builds/starting-builds-automatically.md

 As a result, commits with changes outside of the `android` folder will skip a build.

 {{<notebox>}}
-**Note:** Skipping a build means that the build will be triggered anyways and only after fetching app sources and meeting the **changeset** condition, the build will stop / skipped.
+**Note:** 'Skipping' a build means that the build will be triggered and only after fetching app sources and meeting the **changeset** condition, the build will be stopped.
 {{</notebox>}}

 {{<notebox>}}